YEGDevStories/YEGDevStories-Meetup/README.md

 # When?
 Our next meetup is September 13th.
 After that we plan to have a meetup on the second Thursday of every second month.
 (November 8th, January 10th, March 14th, etc.)

+# Slack?
+Yes we setup a Slack group for anyone to join and just hang out at yegdevstories.slack.com!

 # Current Organizers
 ### Investopedia
 Steve Reiter ([Slack](https://join.slack.com/t/yegdevstories/shared_invite/enQtMzc1NzI5MjExNTY5LTU2MGNhNjMwMWY4MDAwYWIyMmY0YjRhYmZmMjljZjk2Zjc4MWQ0YmM2NDM0OWQ0MTAyNTY0ZGY3Y2NiODE4NTU))